jzy3d/pyzy3d/README.md

 Build [Jzy3d](http://www.jzy3d.org) charts for Python.

-Jzy3d is a java library, hence calling it from Python might be done by several manners :
+Jzy3d is a java library that can be invoked multiple ways :
 * Py4j binding : python initialize a Java Virtual Machine acting like a server.
 Python scripts then exchange informations with this server.
 See ```src/main/python/py4j-*.py```
 * Jython : your python program is interpreted inside a JVM.
-Your program can use Java objects.
+It can use Java objects.
 See ```src/main/jython/jython-*.py```

 ## Using Py4j